minhqdao/version-f/README.md

 ## Compare versions

 Versions can be compared using the standard Fortran operators.
-Be aware that a version containing `prerelease` labels has lower precedence than the equivalent version without. `build` information is not used for comparison.
+Be aware that a version containing `prerelease` labels has lower precedence than the equivalent version without. `build` information isn't used for comparison.
+However, you can use the [is_exactly()](#is_exactly) function to include it.

 ```fortran
 type(version_t) :: v1, v2, v3, v4